tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/Activities/03-Stu_Trading_Signals/README.md

     3. Plot the entry and exit points and mark the coordinates with marker symbols.

+## Hints

+* Remember that taking a short position (profiting off of selling) is the inverse of taking a long position (profiting off of buying), therefore make sure the decision logic regarding your trading signal reflects this!

 ---

 © 2019 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.